York Region Police Services Board

-The York Regional Police Services Board is the civilian oversight of the York Regional Police in the York Region of Ontario, Canada.
+The York Regional Police Services Board is the civilian oversight of the York Regional Police in York Region of Ontario, Canada.

-The board consists of a chair and members of regional council and the public.
-Regional members are appointees from York region and provincial appointments are members of the public from York.
-All members must be residents of York.
+The board consists of a chair, regional appointees, and provincial appointees.
+Regional members are appointed by resolution of York Regional Council, and provincial appointees are members of the public from York Region appointed by the Lieutenant Governor in Council.
+All members must be residents of York Region.